clairelindstrom92/manifestalchemy.ai/README.md

 2. **Set Environment Variables:**
    - In Vercel dashboard, go to your project settings
-   - Add environment variable: `OPENAI_API_KEY`
+   - Add environment variable: `HUGGINGFACE_API_KEY`
-   - Set the value to your OpenAI API key
+   - Set the value to your HuggingFace API key
+   - **Important**: After adding the variable, redeploy your application for the changes to take effect

+   See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed instructions.

 3. **Deploy:**
    - Vercel will automatically deploy on every push to main